wallacebrf/plex_update/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This project requires the a Synology NAS running DSM6 or DSM7.
+This project requires the a Synology NAS running DSM7.
 This project only supports the native PLEX package supplied by PLEX at the following site: https://www.plex.tv/media-server-downloads/.
 This project is not intended to update Docker installations and does not support other operating systems.

 ### Prerequisites

-Synology NAS running DSM6 or DSM7
+Synology NAS running DSM7

 Native PLEX package from https://www.plex.tv/media-server-downloads/